-Middle School Edition
+Middle School Morning:

 During this special tour experience, you will have the chance to tour the campus, visit classrooms, and view projects and experiments—all with two of our stellar student ambassadors.
-You will also have the opportunity to meet some of our wonderful Westminster parents!

 Why Come to Westminster?